nafees492/cf-tracker-application/README.md

 Track Your Competitive Programming Progress with this App, which uses [KONTESTS API](https://kontests.net/api) and [Codeforces API](https://codeforces.com/apiHelp) to bring out useful information which is important to you.

 ## Features
-Get Information about Upcoming Contests and add them to your calendar.
+Get Information about Upcoming Contests and add them to your calendar....

 Get the Problemset of Codeforces and filter problems according to the Rating Range and Tags easily.